qonversion/no-codes-ios/README.md

 * In-app subscription management SDK
 * API and webhooks to make your subscription data available where you need it
 * Seamless Stripe integration to enable cross-platform access management
-* Subscribers CRM with user-level transactions
+* Subscribers CR  M with user-level transactions
 * Instant access to real-time subscription analytics
 * Built-in A/B experiments for subscription business model